+You know how to get started with your decluttering project.
 You’ve eaten, you’ve used the bathroom, you have water with you and you’ve set your timer for twenty minutes.
-You’ve picked a category of things ( see last week’s post about how to get started) and you have those things all in front of you.
+You’ve picked a category of things to work on and you have those things all in front of you.

 Now what?
 How do you actually declutter?